berangeregallais/neolens-docs/docs/faq.md

 - Check the model version and parameters used in each request
 - Avoid using images outside of the model's training distribution (e.g., pediatric scans on an adult model)

-For advanced control, review the **AI Parameters** section and use the `seed` field to make inference deterministic.
+For advanced control, review the [AI Configuration](./ai-insights/configuring-ai) section and use the `seed` field to make inference deterministic.

 ---